jessedoyle/duktape.cr/README.md

 ## Duktape::Runtime

-A alternative interface for evaluating JS code is available via the `Duktape::Runtime` class.
+An alternative interface for evaluating JS code is available via the `Duktape::Runtime` class.
 This class provides a streamlined evaluation API (similar to ExecJS) that allows easier access to javascript values without the need to call many low-level Duktape API functions.

 The entire `Runtime` API is as follows: